Inventor Peter Madsen given life sentence for Kim Wall murder

 The brutality of this case has kept a global spotlight on the peaceful archipelago of Denmark since Wall's disappearance last year.

-For most Danes, the prospect of Madsen walking free has become inconceivable.
+For most Danes, the prospect of Madsen walking free had become inconceivable.
 While many of them initially knew and supported Madsen as a mad, visionary and harmless inventor, that tide has turned.
 In the court of public opinion the verdict was in long before the trial began.

 But many details of Wall's final night remain unclear and are likely to stay so unless Madsen chooses to share anything further.

-Madsen's explanation that the journalist died accidentally from CO2 asphyxiation on board his self-built UC3 Nautilus was corroborated as plausible by one expert witness, and dismissed by another, making it difficult to prove either way.
+Madsen's explanation that the journalist died accidentally from CO2 asphyxiation on board his submarine was corroborated as plausible by one expert witness, and dismissed by another, making it difficult to prove either way.

 It has also been impossible to determine Wall's cause of death, and while medical examiners say it is possible she died by strangulation, or by having her throat cut, results are inconclusive.